awwright/jsonschemaparse/README.md

+ # JSONSchemaParse

-JSONSchemaParse: Parse a JSON Document into an object structure, validating it against a JSON Schema
+ Parse a JSON Document into an object structure, validating it against a JSON Schema

 Features: